Leo-Planer/Portfolio/README.md

 This is Abdullah Jabbar's Portfolio website.
-For Hiring Officials and Clients.
+For HRs, Hiring Officials and Clients.